smintz93/wdi-11-hw15-express-index-show-poke/README.md

  - Set up gulp to compile LESS (like in class) and have it spit out the CSS file to your static files area you just set up.

- - Pro tip: you might like to open third terminal tab where you keep gulp running (one for nodemon, one for gulp, and one for regular terminal stuff like making files and doing git)
+ - Pro tip: you might like to open third terminal tab where you keep gulp running (one for nodemon, one for gulp, and one for regular terminal stuff like making files and doing git adds/commits/pushes)

 <hr>
 &#x1F534; The commit message should read: <br>